 - LevelExpirationBars – the maximum lifetime of an inclined line from the moment of its construction, in bars.

-- UseBrokenLevels – if a false breakout occurs and the price retreats back, then the EA will not reuse the broken levels.
+- UseBrokenLevels – if a fake breakout occurs and the price retreats back, then the EA will not reuse the broken levels.
 This parameter can be used with the methods ‘Confirmed_Level‘ and ‘Inclined_Lines‘.

 - Pivot_InitialHour – the initial hour to calculate the central line (CL).